bbatsov/batsov.com/_posts/2021-11-29-firefox-is-the-only-alternative.md

 Now when Opera is based on Chromium that's a problem that solves itself and Opera's team can focus solely on their browser's UI/UX.
 Let Google do all the heavy lifting for them...

+In the mean time every competitor that Google converts to Chromium strengthens their position and increases the influence they have over the future of web standards.
+Even today they can do pretty much everything they want to, but things can get even worse if they get to 95%+ of Chromium market share.
+At the height of its power (2002-2004) Internet Explorer held about 95% of the browser market.
+What a "wonderful" time that was!

 Here's where we are today:

 | Browser       | Based on Chromium | Open-source |